makerdao/simplecoin1/README.md

 A more flexible model is Role-Based Access Control, creating distinct classes of user with different permissions.
-Simplecoins deployed using the factory come with a simple pre-configured RBAC that has three classes: "owner", "issuer" and "holder".
+Simplecoins deployed using the factory come with a simple pre-configured RBAC that has three classes: "admin", "issuer" and "holder".

-The *owner* can manage collateral types, including registration, debt celings and price feeds; *issuers* can exchange collateral for simplecoins (issue / cover) and form the link with *holders*, who are able to use the simplecoin as an ERC20 token.
+An *admin* can manage collateral types, including registration, debt celings and price feeds; *issuers* can exchange collateral for simplecoins (issue / cover) and form the link with *holders*, who are able to use the simplecoin as an ERC20 token.

-All questions of allocation to these user classes are left up to the contract deployer, who can configure this as they wish.
+All questions of allocation to these user classes are left up to the contract deployer, the "owner", who can configure this as they wish.

-The factory also allows creation of a Simplecoin with an arbitrary, user-supplied authority implementing `canCall(address caller, address callee, bytes4 sig) returns (bool)`. `canCall` determines whether `caller` can call the function with signature `sig` at address `callee`, and is tested for calls to any non-constant public function, controlling selective user access.
+The factory also allows creation of a Simplecoin with an arbitrary, user-supplied authority implementing
+`canCall(address caller, address callee, bytes4 sig) returns (bool)`.
+`canCall` determines whether `caller` can call the function with signature `sig` at address `callee`, and is tested for calls to any non-constant public function, controlling selective user access.

 Using
 -----